andytluminosity/WebSort-Downloads/README.md

  	- You may change the operating folder path at any time

 ## File Safety
-- The program is only able to move files with absolutely **no ability to delete** them.
+- The program can only move files with absolutely **no ability to delete** them.
 You may check the old and new location of moved files in the `Logs` tab

 ## Known Issues / Troubleshooting

 - [ ] My download is being sorted into the wrong folder / My current website is not being correctly detected
 	- There is a slight delay when detecting the current website you are on.
-It is recommended to wait for around 1 or 2 seconds after visiting a new website to download a file.
+It is recommended to wait for around 1 or 2 seconds to download a file after visiting a new website.
  	You can always check which website is being detected using the `Detected Website:` label on the GUI

 - [ ] My current website is not being detected at all